ultravideo/kvazaar/README.md

                                    - sensitive: Terminate even earlier.
       --fast-residual-cost <int> : Skip CABAC cost for residual coefficients when QP is below the limit.
+[0] --fast-coeff-table <string> : Read custom weights for residual coefficients from a file instead of using defaults [default]
-[0] --(no-)intra-rdo-et    : Check intra modes in rdo stage only until a zero coefficient CU is found. [disabled] --(no-)early-skip      : Try to find skip cu from merge candidates.
+      --(no-)intra-rdo-et    : Check intra modes in rdo stage only until a zero coefficient CU is found. [disabled] --(no-)early-skip      : Try to find skip cu from merge candidates.